UniMath/agda-unimath/src/synthetic-homotopy-theory/mathers-second-cube-theorem.lagda.md

         ( map-equiv-total-fiber' hD)
 ```

-Using that equivalence, we construct a postcomposed cocone in `D'` and use the
+Using our constructed equivalence, we apply the flattening lemma for equifibered
-flattening lemma for equifibered span diagrams to show this is a pushout.
+span diagrams to show we have a pushout.
+It is not yet demonstrated, though,
+that this cocone is coherently homotopic to the original cocone.

 ```agda
     universal-property-pushout-cocone-postcompose-mathers-second-cube-theorem :